-Choosing a marketing channel is influenced by numerous factors and is not an easy task.
+Choosing an operational strategy is influenced by numerous factors and is not an easy task.
 The challenge lies in determining which factors should be taken into consideration given the current needs and immediate plans of the organization.
 Will an in-house team suffice or is outsourcing the smart and timely decision?
 What if a hybrid approach is the best way towards achieving the company’s priority goals?

 Decision makers should steer themselves in the right direction using the right framework.
 Let’s dissect each approach to determine the right marketing solution for your business.

 If you have enough individuals in the organization right now that can do the job well, then all you need to do is bring them together.
 An in-house team comprised of capable workers with the right knowledge, skills, and attitude might be just what your business needs.